kmruiz/mongodb-intellij-poc/README.md

 * [x] Dynamic field names with high cardinality.
 * [x] Queries not using indexes.
 * [x] Queries that can cover multiple indexes.
+* [x] Type checking against the inferred schema of the collection.

 ## Screenshots